SamySorial99/Message-hidding/README.md

 # Message-hidding
-Hidding a meesage in a PNG picture using python
+Hidding a message in a PNG picture using python
 This is a project to hide a message in a picture this is done by converting the message into a ASCII code then inserting the code into specific pixels in the picture